-4. Aseptically withdraw the required volume of reconstituted piperacilling and tazobactam solution from the pharmacy bulk package bottle.
-It should be further diluted to a final piperacillin concentration of between 20 mg/mL to 80 mg/mL (tazobactam between 2.5 mg/mL to 10 mg/mL) in a compatible intravenous solution (as listed above) in an appropriately sized syringe or IV bag.

-5. Administer the diluted piperacillin and tazobactam for injection solution by infusion over a period of at least 30 minutes (a programmable syringe or infusion pump is recommended).
-During the infusion it is desirable to discontinue the primary infusion solution. solution.
+- 4. Aseptically withdraw the required volume of reconstituted piperacillin and tazobactam solution from the single-dose vial.
+It should be further diluted to a final piperacillin concentration of between 20 mg/mL to 80 mg/mL (tazobactam between 2.5 mg/mL to 10 mg/mL) in a compatible intravenous solution (as listed above) in an appropriately sized syringe or IV bag. - Administer the diluted piperacillin and tazobactam for injection solution by infusion over a period of at least 30 minutes (a programmable syringe or infusion pump is recommended).
+During the infusion it is desirable to discontinue the primary infusion solution.

-Stability of Piperacillin and Tazobactam for Injection Following Reconstitution and Dilution Piperacillin and tazobactam for Injection reconstituted from pharmacy bulk package bottles are stable in glass and plastic containers (plastic syringes, I.V. bags and tubing) when used with compatible diluents.
-The pharmacy bulk package bottle should NOT be frozen after reconstitution.
+Stability of Piperacillin and Tazobactam for Injection Following Reconstitution and

+Dilution Piperacillin and tazobactam for injection reconstituted from single dose vials is stable in glass and plastic containers (plastic syringes, I.V. bags and tubing) when used with compatible diluents.
+The single-dose vials should NOT be frozen after

-Pharmacy bulk package bottles should be used immediately after reconstitution.
-Discard any unused portion after storage for 24 hours at room temperature (20°C to 25°C [68°F to 77°F]), or after storage for 48 hours at refrigerated temperature (2°C to 8°C [36°F to 46°F]).
-Stability studies in the I.V. bags have demonstrated chemical stability (potency, pH of reconstituted solution and clarity of solution) for up to 24 hours at room temperature and up to one week at refrigerated temperature.
-Piperacillin and tazobactam for injection contains no preservatives.
-Appropriate consideration of aseptic technique should Piperacillin and tazobactam for injection reconstituted from pharmacy bulk package bottles can be used in ambulatory intravenous infusion pumps.
-Stability of piperacillin and tazobactam for Injection in an ambulatory intravenous infusion pump has been demonstrated for a period of 12 hours at room temperature.
+Single-dose vials should be used immediately after reconstitution.
+Discard any unused portion after storage for 24 hours at room temperature (20°C to 25°C [86°F to 77°F]), or after storage for 48 hours at refrigerated temperature (2°C to 8°C [36°F to 46°F]).

+Stability studies in the I.V. bags have demonstrated chemical stability (potent pH of reconstituted solution and clarity of solution) for up to 24 hours at roc temperature and up to one week at refrigerated temperature.
+Piperacillin at tazobactam for injection contains no preservatives.
+Appropriate consideration aseptic technique should be used.
+Piperacillin and tazobactam for injection reconstituted from single-dose vials can be used in ambulatory intravenous infusion pumps.
+Stability of piperacillin and tazobactam for injection in an ambulatory intravenous infusion pump has been demonstrated for a period of 12 hours at room temperature.
 Each dose was reconstituted and diluted to a volume of 37.5 mL or 25 mL.
-One-day supply of dosing solution were aseptically transferred into the medication reservoir (I.V. bags or cartridge).
-The reservoir was fitted to a preprogrammed ambulatory intravenous infusion pump per the manufacturer's ambulatory intravenous infusion pump per the manufacturer's instructions.
-Stability of piperacillin and tazobactam for Injection is not affected when administered using an ambulatory intravenous nfusion pump.
-2.6
+One-day supply of dosing solution were aseptically transferred into the medication reservoir (I.V bags or cartridge).
+The reservoir was fitted to a preprogrammed ambulatory intravenous infusion pump per the manufacturer's instructions.
+Stability of piperacillin and tazobactam for injection is not affected when administered using an ambulatory intravenous infusion pump.